Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 $$ P_{analyzed} = {\text{number of publications analyzed} \over \text{total number of publications}} $$

-All these indicators can be broken down by the components linked to the publications themselves: year of publication, disciplines, publishers etc.
+All these indicators can be broken down by the components linked to the publications themselves: year of publication, disciplines, publishers etc. Monitoring by year of publication (rather than the full stock of publications since the 2010s) allows for a responsive indicator.

 We supplement these indicators with a simpler one, linked simply to the presence, in the structure of the full text, of an explicit Data Availibility Statement paragraph (which in no way guarantees sharing) but nevertheless makes it possible to observe the evolution of this practice (which is very much linked to the publication's editor).